The answer is yes! Usually, some important UV sun rays do come through window glass.

 The Skin Cancer Foundation has information on window UV film, click here to see it.
 In general, you can add sheets of UV-blocking film to windows, or purchase glass that includes technology to block UV rays.

-The Skin Cancer Foundation also has a list of window films that they have investigated and whose reliability they approve of.
-They also have a a glass manufacture that's passed their muster too.
-Click here see it.
-Beyond that, the only way to accurately test how much UV passes through your windows would be to finding someone with a radiometer that measures the UV transmittance.
+In the past, the Skin Cancer Foundation provided a list of window films that they had investigated for reliability.
+They have stopped doing that.
+Now, you have to do the research on your own.
+The best way to accurately test how much UV passes through your windows would be to finding someone with a radiometer that measures the UV transmittance.
 I know that is not practical!

-If their windows claim to block UV rays, I point out that a very tiny amount of UV still gets through.
+If you have windows that claim to block UV rays, it is important to point out that a very tiny amount of UV still gets through.
 As I mentioned above, it's possible to block 99.9% of UV rays, but even if their windows are that good, the 0.1% can add up at 8 hours a day, 5 days a week.
 Wrinkles, age spots and skin cancer just ain't worth it!

 For exposure through windows that don’t claim to block UV rays, I definitely tell my patients to reapply mineral sunscreen every two hours if they can't move out of the direct sunlight.
 It's also time to get creative about trying to create shade, too.
 That would be pretty tough in a "trendy" office building with floor-to-ceiling windows, which is what makes this question such a challenge.